 After menopause, women begin to lose bone mass, with all the risks that that entails.
 Dried fruit can provide energy and strengthen the bones

-Dried fruit is a healthy and delicious option that you should never miss in your diet.
+Dried fruit is a healthy and delicious option that you should never leave out of your diet.
 In spite of the fact that the water content has been removed during the dehydration process, it provides a lot of minerals and proteins that are perfect for helping you start the day with lots of energy.

 Will dried fruit make you gain weight?This is probably the first question you have.
-Why?
+Why it that?
 There are plenty of people who avoid eating dried fruit because they think it contains a lot of sugar.
-While there is a slightly higher content of sugar in dried fruit compared to fresh (think of raisins), when you dehydrate the fruit you wind up with a much higher concentration of nutrients like vitamins and minerals, making it a healthy resource you shouldn’t miss out on.
+While there is a slightly higher sugar content in dried fruit compared to fresh (for example, raisins), when you dehydrate the fruit, you wind up with a much higher concentration of nutrients like vitamins and minerals, making dried fruit a healthy resource you shouldn’t miss out on.

 To better understand the benefits of dried fruit, pay attention to the following information:

 - Dehydrated foods contain lots of nutrients and provide four times more energy than fresh foods.

 - Dried fruit is much more easily digested and it’s also very satisfying.
 This means you need to consume far less dried fruit to feel full.